Corporate Governance

 Evaluation of Board performance

 Board members are appointed with full consideration of the knowledge and skills that they will contribute to the Board and are aligned to both the current and anticipated needs of the Company at that time.
 The Chair ensures that the development of the Board is addressed by reviewing the Board composition annually in consultation with the other Board members, as well as overseeing an evaluation of its performance annually.
-In FY23 this evaluation was undertaken by an external specialist organisation via an interactive online questionnaire and the feedback was delivered by the Chair followed by a full and open discussion within the Board members.
-No specific recommendations were made.
-The Board, through its Remuneration Committee, ensures that appropriate annual performance targets are set for Executive Board members.
+In FY24 this evaluation was undertaken for the CEO and the non-executive directors by an external specialist organisation via an interactive online questionnaire and the feedback was delivered by the Chair followed by a full and open discussion among the Board members.
+No new significant recommendations were made.

 The Chair routinely reviews the management and performance of the Board Committees and will address any performance concerns directly with the Chair of, and/or participants of, that Committee.